theabhishekg98/Online-Food-Ordering-Delivery-Platform/README.md

 Run the following command in Server and Client folder >> npm i

-Run command in server >> node index.js or npx nodemon
+Run command in Backend server >> node index.js or npx nodemon Run command in Kafka server >>

-Run command in client >> npm start
+Run command in Client >> npm start

 Backend: